eez-open/studio/README.md

 -   **Session oriented interaction with each SCPI instrument**
 -   Support for serial (via USB) and TCP/IP communication
 -   Direct import of ESP generated IDFs and **Keysight’s Offline Command Expert command** sets
--   **Built-in instrument extensions for Rigol 1000 series of DSO/MSO**
+-   IEXT (Instrument EXTension) catalog with growing number of supported instruments (Rigol, Siglent, Keysight, etc.)
 -   History of all activities with search/content filtering
 -   Quick navigation via calendar ("heatmap") or sessions list view
 -   Shortcuts (hotkeys and buttons) that can be user defined or come predefined from imported IDF.
 The shortcut can contain single or sequence of SCPI commands or Javascript code.